Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 Coinbase and Coinbase Advanced Overview

-Coinbase is a user-friendly crypto platform designed for buying, selling, and storing digital assets.
-It's easy to use but comes with higher fees.
+Coinbase is a beginner-friendly crypto platform for buying, selling, and storing digital assets.
+It's straightforward to use but comes with higher fees than most alternatives.

 Key Differences at a Glance